doeixd/events/docs/positioning.md

 });
 ```

-**The Litmus Test:**
+**When to Choose:**
--   **Choose RxJS** if your application's core logic can be described as "data pipelines."
-If you find yourself needing to frequently combine, merge, fork, and manage streams of data with complex timing (e.g., real-time analytics, complex data synchronization), RxJS is the unparalleled choice.
+-   **RxJS** for applications where core logic is "data pipelines" with complex stream manipulation, merging, and timing (e.g., real-time analytics, data synchronization).
--   **Choose `@doeixd/events`** if your application's core logic is about **responding to user and system events to manage state**.
-It gives you the essential stream-shaping tools you need for UI without the full conceptual overhead of RxJS.
+-   **`@doeixd/events`** for applications focused on responding to user/system events to manage state, with essential UI stream tools minus RxJS's conceptual overhead.

 <br />